nikivdev/config/readme.md

 - Files to search for files in my cloud (mostly `~/Documents` or what's in `~/Desktop`)
 - [Anybox](https://apps.apple.com/us/app/anybox-bookmark-read-later/id1593408455) to check on links I added, use it's share sheet to bookmark things a lot (my fast ingest system from across iOS)

-Apps that are not on 4 screens but I still use are:
+Other apps not on main screen that I do use are:

 - [Wipr 2](https://apps.apple.com/us/app/wipr-2/id1662217862) as my main ad blocker
 - [Svadilfari](https://apps.apple.com/us/app/svadilfari/id1586432379) for [custom gestures](https://raw.githubusercontent.com/nikitavoloboev/media/refs/heads/main/config/24-nov/svadilfari-gestures.jpg) in Safari